salpreh/crudhex/README.md

 ```

 ### Usage
-Once installed, you can use the CLI tool to generate the code.
 You can use the `--help` option to see all available options:
 ```shell
 crudhex --help
 ```